ni/niflexlogger-automation-python/README.rst

 .. _tests_section:

-Tests
+Automated Tests
 =====
-To run the tests, you must first configure FlexLogger to load the test plugins that the test projects use.
+To run the automated tests for the Python API, you must first configure FlexLogger to load the test plugins that the test projects use.
 To do this, copy ``tests/assets/pythonTests.config`` to ``%public%\Documents\National Instruments\FlexLogger\Plugins\IOPlugins``, and in that file replace ``<path to git repo>`` with the path to the cloned repo.